-Dividends, interest, rents, and royalties earned abroad and brought into Nigeria through government-approved channels are exempt from Nigerian tax; otherwise, the income is taxable at the CIT rate of 30% and tertiary education tax at 2%.
+Dividends, interest, rents, and royalties earned abroad and brought into Nigeria through government-approved channels are exempt from Nigerian tax; otherwise, the income is taxable at the CIT rate at the applicable rate based on the classification of the Company (Small, Medium and Large) and tertiary education tax at 2%.
 Government-approved channels mean the Central Bank of Nigeria and any bank or financial institution authorised to carry out foreign exchange transactions.

 Taxable foreign income earned by a Nigerian tax resident entity cannot be legally deferred.